michal2229/RustPlayground/rust_glium_opengl_test/README.md

 Playing with OpenGL in Rustlang.

 An object is loaded from *.obj* file and displayed, while its position is being changed each frame.
+Changes are computed according to gravity interactions between all objects pairs (single threaded this time).

-The code is based on [Glium examples](https://github.com/tomaka/glium/tree/master/examples).
+The initial code is based on [Glium examples](https://github.com/tomaka/glium/tree/master/examples).

 ## building and running